Raymond Elder: Ulster Defence Association

-Elder was the right-hand man of Joe Bratty, the officer in command of the UDA's south Belfast Brigade during the early 1990s, a period of intense UDA activity.
+Elder was the right-hand man of Joe Bratty, the officer in command of the UDA's South Belfast Brigade during the early 1990s, a period of intense UDA activity.
 He was charged in relation to the Sean Graham shooting on the lower Ormeau Road in 1992.
 He had been identified as one of the gunmen by numerous witnesses.
 Elder was charged for his involvement in the attack although all charges were dropped due to a lack of evidence.
+While in prison, Elder "openly boasted" about his role in the attack.

 Elder was close personally to sometime UDA West Belfast Brigade leader Johnny Adair and sometimes partied with Adair's group of C Company associates at shebeens on the Shankill Road.
 Soon after the charges relating to the Sean Graham attack (which Adair had helped to plan) were dropped, Elder accompanied Adair to a UDA ceremony in Scotland where the West Belfast leader presented Elder with a gold ring inscribed with the letters "UFF" as a memento of the attack.

 Elder's unit, commanded by Joe Bratty, killed numerous Catholics in this period, including Michael Gilbride and Teresa Clinton, the wife of a local Sinn Féin councillor in the lower Ormeau district.

 Death

-On 31 July 1994, Elder was shot dead along with Joe Bratty by the Provisional Irish Republican Army (IRA).
-Two men armed with AK-47 assault rifles leapt from a van that was parked in front of their car and fired at Elder and Bratty.
-The getaway car was pursued by the Royal Ulster Constabulary (RUC) in an unmarked patrol car, who also fired shots, and brought to a halt at the bottom of Hatfield Street, where the police were surrounded by a crowd which allowed the gunmen and getaway driver to escape on foot.
-The two were known to drink at the same establishment every Sunday morning and had been observed by IRA members doing so, allowing the attack to be planned well in advance.
+On 31 July 1994, Elder was shot dead along with Bratty by the Provisional IRA.
+Three men, armed with two AK-47 assault rifles and a pistol, leapt from a white van that was parked in front of their car on the Ormeau Road just above Deramore Avenue, from which the men had emerged.
+The attackers fired multiple times at Elder and Bratty.
+The former was shot dead outside the Ulster Bank while the latter managed to run across the road before being gunned down.
+The getaway car was pursued by the Royal Ulster Constabulary (RUC) in an unmarked patrol car, who also fired shots, and brought to a halt at the bottom of Hatfield Street, where the constables were surrounded by a crowd which allowed the gunmen and getaway driver to escape on foot.
+The two were known to drink at the same establishment, the Kimberley Inn, every Sunday and had been observed by IRA members doing so, allowing the attack to be planned well in advance.
 Two of Bratty's cousins were also present at the attack but were not fired on.